Our Board of Trustees bring a wealth of expertise and expertise

 Hilary, too, has first hand experience of caring for a child with cancer and spending long periods with them in hospital.
 Hilary brings many skills and experiences as a Trustee.
 Currently she is a civil servant in the Department of Communities and Local Government, is a qualified business coach, has been a school governor and also chaired a number of committees.

 Wyn’s first son, Thomas, was diagnosed with Neuroblastoma in October 2012.
 Despite a very brave fight, together with the excellent efforts of Kingston and Royal Marsden hospitals, Thomas sadly died in August 2013.
 Wyn’ s working life has been spent in sales, and he lives with his family in Richmond.
 He became a Trustee having experienced the support Momentum provides to families throughout Thomas's treatment and after he passed away.

 Victor de Cruz

-Victor is our newest Trustee, joining the board in March 2016.
+Victor joined the board in March 2016.
 He is a solicitor, with his own firm specialising in civil and commercial dispute.